catberry/catberry/docs/index.md

 Please, keep in mind that the cat-component's constructor and `render` methods are being executed in both server and browser environments because the cat-components are universal.
 Therefore you can not use environment-specific global objects or functions like `window`, `process` or DOM methods.

 ## Cat-component's context
-Every component always has a context.
-Catberry sets the property `$context` to every instance of each store.
-It has following properties and methods.

-* `this.$context.isBrowser` – `true` if the source code is being executed in the browser environment.
-* `this.$context.isServer` – `true` if the source code is being executed in the server environment.
-* `this.$context.userAgent` – the current user agent string of the environment.
-* `this.$context.cookie` – the current [cookie wrapper](#cookie) object.
-* `this.$context.location` – the current [URI](https://github.com/catberry/catberry-uri) object that constains the current location.
-* `this.$context.referrer` – the current [URI](https://github.com/catberry/catberry-uri) object that contains the current referrer.
-* `this.$context.locator` – the [Service Locator](#service-locator) of the application.
-* `this.$context.redirect('String')` - redirects to a specified location string.
-* `this.$context.notFound()` - hands over request handling to the next [express/connect middleware](http://expressjs.com/en/guide/using-middleware.html).
+Every component's [`$context`](#shared-context) is extended with the following properties & methods:

-* `this.$context.getStoreData()` – gets a promise of bound store's data, if store does not exist rejects the promise.
+* `this.$context.getStoreData()` – gets a promise of component's bound store's data.
+If the store does not exist, the promise is rejected.
-* `this.$context.sendAction('name', object)` – sends an action to the bound store and returns a promise of the action handling result.
-If the store does not have a handler for this action the result will be always `null`.
+* `this.$context.sendAction('name', object)` – sends an action to the bound store and returns a promise of the handler's result.
+If the store does not have a handler for this action then the result will be `null`.
-* `this.$context.sendBroadcastAction('name', object)` – the same as the previous one but the action will be sent to all stores that have a handler for this action.
-Returns a promise of `Array` of results.
 * `this.$context.element` – the current DOM element that represents the current component.
 * `this.$context.attributes` – the set of attributes which component's DOM element has at the moment.
 * `this.$context.getComponentById('id')` – gets another component *object* by its ID.
 * `this.$context.getComponentByElement(domElement)` – gets another component's *object* by its DOM element.
 * `this.$context.createComponent('tagName', attributesObject)` – creates a new component's instance and returns a promise of its DOM element.
 * `this.$context.collectGarbage()` – collects all components which have been created using the `createComponent('tagName', attributesObject)` method and are not attached to the DOM at the moment.

-Every time the router computes a new application state, it re-creates and re-assigns a context to each store, therefore, *do not save references to the `this.$context` objects*.

-Also, there is one more thing about setting a cookie and calling `redirect`/`notFound` methods.
-If you use these methods while rendering the `document` or `head` components the action will be accomplished using HTTP headers and status codes on the server, otherwise it would be rendered as inline `<script>` tags.

 ## Code example
 This is an example how your component's logic file would look like: